Fall-2025-COMP163/project-2-amyamrprince/README.md

 Build a simple character system that demonstrates mastery of object-oriented programming fundamentals: inheritance, method overriding, polymorphism, and composition.
 This project focuses on core OOP concepts without the complexity of a full game system.

+## Bonus Creative Features
+-Weapon classes(sword, Wand, Dagger) that provide damage bonuses -Clear combat messages for readability
+-Unique special abilities for each character class

+## AI Usage
+-Tweaking and improving comments throughout the code.

+-Debugging after running test cases.

+-Clarifying how to structure attack methods and damage calculations.

+-Polishing and finalizing this README.

+-All coding logic and implementation decisions were completed by me.

+## How to run
+This project is designed to work directly with the tester provided by the instructor.

+Open the code in your IDE(VS Code or PyCharm).

+Click Run.

+The tester will automatically:

+Create characters

+Display stats

+Test polymorphism

+Test special abilities

+Test weapon composition

+Run the battle system

 ## 📋 Getting Started

 1. **Complete your implementation** in `project2_starter.py`